16-Week Beginner Olympic Triathlon Training Plan

 How to Follow the 16-Week Beginner Olympic Triathlon Training Plan

-If you already have an aerobic base from cycling workouts, or you’re a runner who’s looking to migrate to the sport of triathlon, or you’re already up to the sprint triathlon distance, you can feel free to modify our 16-week beginner Olympic triathlon training plan.
+If you already have an aerobic base from cycling workouts, or you’re a runner who’s looking to migrate to the sport of triathlon, or you’re already up to the sprint triathlon distance, you can feel free to modify our 16-week beginner Olympic triathlon training schedule.

 Triathletes biking.